NaldoPerez/Data_projects_TripleTen/README.md

 # Data_projects_TripleTen
-Here are a sample of things I am working on at triple ten
-# Data_projects_TripleTen

 This repository contains a collection of data projects completed during the course.
 Each project demonstrates data analysis, visualization, or other data-related skills.